 Find your fitness club, see classes and schedules and share your sweaty successes.

-Now we’re talking.
-There are a bunch of events in Polar Flow already.
-For example, there’s one for the NYC 2017 marathon.
-So if you’re planning to go, you can join the event, see how others are training, get tips, make some friends and arrange a meet-up once you get there… And after the event, you can see the results from everybody for a little friendly competition.
+There are a bunch of events in Polar Flow so if you’re planning to sign up for a race, you can join the event on Flow, see how others are training, get tips, make some friends and arrange a meet-up once you get there… And after the event, you can see everyone’s results in the name of a little friendly competition.

 Sharing our collective wisdom